Bending Teichm\"uller spaces and character varieties: Introduction

-Moreover, we show that the complexified bending map is genuinely proper in certain cases. \begin{thm}\Label{BendingCharacterVarieties} If $\ell$ is a weighted oriented non-separating loop of weight not equal to $\pi$ modulo $2\pi$, then, the bending map $B_M\col X_{\ell} \to \rchi \times \rchi$ is a proper mapping. (\Cref{GeneuuinelyProperCase}.) \end{thm}
+Moreover, the properness of \Cref{BendingTeichmullerSpaces} is also carried over to complexified bending maps for a dense subset of $\ML$. \begin{thm}\Label{BendingCharacterVarieties} If $\ell$ is a non-separating oriented loop with weight not equal to $\pi$ modulo $2\pi$, then, the bending map $B_\ell\col X_{\ell} \to \rchi \times \rchi$ is a proper mapping. (\Cref{ProperCase}.) \end{thm}

+Therefore, under the assumption of \Cref{BendingCharacterVarieties}, the image of $B_\ell$ is a closed analytic subvariety in $\rchi \times \rchi$ ({\sf complex bending variety}).
+Thus, via $\psi$, $\Im b_\ell$ is properly embedded in the real-analytic subvariety of the closed analytic set $\Im B_\ell$, and $\psi$ preserves the $\R$-symplectic structure of $\Im b_\ell$.

+On the other hand, the complex bending map $B_M$ is {\it not} proper or injective in general (see \Cref{NoninjectiveNonproper}).
+However, $B_M$ is injective and proper ``almost everywhere'': If an analytic subset is removed from the domain $X_M$ and a subvariety is removed from the target $\rchi \times \rchi$, then $B_M$ becomes injective and proper (\Cref{InjectivityAlomstEverywhere}, \Cref{PropernessAwayFromSubvariety}).

+Next, we consider this complexification of a general bending map $b_L$.
+A {\it quasi-Fuchsian representation} $\pi_1(S) \to \PSL_2\C$ is a discrete faithful representation such that the limit set of its image $\Im \rho$ is a Jordan curve in $\CP^1$.
+The set $\QF$ of quasi-Fuchsian representations is called the {\it quasi-Fuchsian space}, and its real slice is the Teichmüller space $\TT$.
+It is straightforward to similarly define the complexified bending map $B_L$ on the quasi-Fuchsian space $\QF$ in $\rchi$, since, for every quasi-Fuchsian representation, every geodesic lamination is realized by the pleating locus of an equivariant pleated surface.

+\begin{thm}\Label{GeneralComplexBendingVarietiy} For every measured lamination $L$ on $S$, let $\ell_i$ be a sequence of non-separating weighted loops converging to $L$ as $i \to \infty$.
+Then, up to a subsequence, the closed $\C$-analytic set $\Im B_{\ell_i}$ converges to a closed $\C$-analytic set in $\rchi \times \rchi$ as $i \to \infty$ which is $\C$-symplectic on the smooth part.